 The Feasibility Study (STAG Part 2 Appraisal) conducted by experts in 2008 stated “the best performing option is to reconstruct the railway along the existing alignment – that is the re-opening of the existing rail alignment, plus two stations at Leven and Cameron Bridge and rail freight facilities.
 The estimated cost of this was £48.05 million.

-An extension of the hourly Kirkcaldy Service would produce the highest benefit-to-cost ratio (BCR) at 1.50 (ie £1.50 return for every £1 invested).
-This would produce circa 349,000 passengers per annum at 2016 rising to circa 380,000 passengers per annum by 2031.
+An extension of the hourly Kirkcaldy service would produce the highest benefit-to-cost ratio (BCR) at 1.50 (ie £1.50 return for every £1 invested).
+This would produce around 349,000 passengers a year at 2016 rising to about 380,000 passengers by 2031.
 These journeys would come from switching from car and bus and do not include newly-generated trips as a result of improved rail connections.
 If services became half-hourly, the benefit to cost ratio would further improve.
-Note that all recent new rail links and station opened in Scotland have generated actual traffic several times that initially estimated.
+Note that all recent new rail links and stations opened in Scotland have generated actual traffic several times that initially estimated.

 5. How easy would it be to reinstate the line?

-The line only `mothballed’ at present – it is still managed by Network Rail.
+The line is only mothballed at present – it is still managed by Network Rail.

 The first mile of line from Thornton to Earlseat is, since 2011, presently in use to transport coal from Hall’s nearby opencast site.
 This means the connections between the branch line and the mainline are already established.